WordPress/gutenberg/docs/data/data-core-editor.md

 ### lockPost

-Returns an action object used to remove a modal.
+Returns an action object used to lock the editor.

 *Parameters*